benhartcheatham/Longhorn/README.md

 # Longhorn
-A rewrite of the BentOS operating system using GRUB
+A rewrite of my original toy OS that is now using GRUB2 over a custom bootloader

 # Resources Used
 https://wiki.osdev.org/Bare_Bones